SashaFlores/WhaleOffPortfolio/README.md

 5. Add your portfolio returns to the DataFrame with the other portfolios and rerun the analysis.
 How does your portfolio fair?

-## Your analysis should include the following:
+## The analysis includes the following:

 - Using all portfolios:
   - The annualized standard deviation (252 trading days) for all portfolios.